Rural Alaska Community Environmental Job Training Program (RACEJT)

 EMPLOYERS: Are you an employer with an upcoming project and you are searching for skilled local workers?
 This program may help you attain your workforce goals.
 Trainees that have secured jobs once they graduate have priority program acceptance!

-YR 2021 Tentative Training Dates (You must commit to attending both sessions):
+YR 2021 Tentative Training Dates (You must commit to attending all 7 weeks):

 - Must be unemployed or under-employed, working no more than 20 hrs pr week